 Number Plate Guide

 Car enthusiasts often look forward to March and September of each year.
 Why?
-Because it’s in these months that the latest batch of cars is rolling off production lines and into showrooms.
-The next decade of plate changes sees vehicles released from March adopt the year they’re produced in, while those produced from September 2020 adopt a number in the 70s (see the table).
+Because it’s in these months that the latest batch of cars roll off production lines and into showrooms.

-The current number plate system was introduced in September 2001.
-They are arranged in the format of two letters, followed by two numbers, followed by three more letters.
-An example of 2020 number plates might be AB20 CDE or AB70 CDE.
+The current number plate system we use in the UK was first introduced in September 2001.
+Registration plates are laid out to display two letters, followed by two numbers, then by another three more letters.
+An example of 2023 number plates might be AB23 CDE or AB73 CDE.

-The first two letters are known as the local memory tag and they show where the vehicle was registered.
-The first letter represents the region and the second letter represents a DVLA local office.
+The first two letters are known as the ‘local memory tag’ and they show where the vehicle was registered.
+The first letter represents the region and the second letter represents a local DVLA office.
 For example, a vehicle registered in London will have a number plate starting with LA through to LY.
-'Z' is only used as a random letter, never in an area code.
+'Z' is only used as a random letter, never designated to a particular area code.

 |Year||1st March - August End||1st September - February End|